Wedding Invitations in Bangalore: Digital, Printed & Eco-Friendly

 Cost: ₹2,000 – ₹8,000 for a custom design from a freelance designer.
 Template-based options from platforms like Canva or WedMeGood start at ₹500 to ₹1,500, but custom designs are significantly more polished and unique.

-Video Invitations
+Are Video Invitations Worth the Investment?

 Types of video invitations:

-- Animated: Motion graphics with illustrated characters or abstract designs — elegant, modern, and cost-effective at ₹5,000 – ₹15,000
+- Animated: Motion graphics with illustrated characters or abstract designs — elegant, modern, and cost-effective at ₹5,000 – ₹15,000.
+Tools like InVideo offer template-based starting points.

 - Cinematic: Short film-style videos using pre-wedding shoot footage with text overlays — premium and highly personal at ₹15,000 – ₹25,000